feijaouk/antoniocloud.com/docs/_posts/2020/2020-04-22-sample-ec2-userdata-script.md

     - script
 ---

-Sample of an AWS EC2 `userdata` script that install `apache` and automaticaclly creates an `index.html` file as a landing webpage with information about the instance - instanceId, availabilityZone, instanceType, region.
+Sample of an AWS EC2 `userdata` script that install `apache` and automatically creates an `index.html` file as a landing webpage with information about the instance - instanceId, availabilityZone, instanceType, region.
 This could also be used with `lunch configuration` on an `ALB` to easy show the usage of multiple instances behind the load balancer.

 EC2 with webserver - <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html>